fabriciohsilva/fabriciohsilva/README.md

 ## Hello there

-I'm a Mobile Developer with over 7 years of experience in national and international projects, focusing on cross-platform applications using React Native, Ionic, Angular, TypeScript, Expo, and Firebase.
+I'm a Mobile Developer with over 7 years of experience in national and international projects, focusing on cross-platform applications using React Native, Ionic, Angular, TypeScript, Expo and with a backgrouond of native development using Kotlin/Java and Swift.
 Strong performance in agile environments (Scrum/Kanban), leading technical initiatives, internal workshops, and continuous improvement.
 Highlighted contributions in the banking sector with API integration, UI redesigns, and app store publishing.

 ---